awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-change-calendar.md

 A Change Calendar entry can be one of two types:

 **`DEFAULT_OPEN`**, or Open by default
-When a calendar entry is open by default, actions can run by default, but are blocked from running during associated events\.
-During events, the state of a `DEFAULT_OPEN` calendar is `CLOSED`\.
+All actions can run by default, except during calendar events\.
+During events, the state of a `DEFAULT_OPEN` calendar is `CLOSED` and events are blocked from running\.

 **`DEFAULT_CLOSED`**, or Closed by default
-When a calendar entry is closed by default, actions that are tracking Change Calendar don't run by default, but can run during events associated with the calendar entry\.
-During events, the state of a `DEFAULT_CLOSED` calendar is `OPEN`\.
+All actions are blocked by default, except during calendar events\.
+During events, the state of a `DEFAULT_CLOSED` calendar is `OPEN` and actions are permitted to run\.

 ## Who should use Change Calendar?<a name="systems-manager-change-calendar-who"></a>
 + Any Amazon Web Services customer who creates or runs Automation runbooks, creates change requests in Change Manager, or creates associations in State Manager\. \(Automation, Change Manager, and State Manager are all capabilities of AWS Systems Manager\.\) By integrating these capabilities with Change Calendar, you can allow or block these three action types depending on the current state of the change calendar you associate with each one\.